nipy/mindboggle/README.rst

 Before running Mindboggle
 ------------------------------------------------------------------------------
 Mindboggle takes as its input preprocessed brain MR image data.
-To get up and running with the `Run Mindboggle`_ examples below, download and unzip the
+To get up and running with the `Running Mindboggle`_ examples below, download and unzip the
 `mindboggle_input_example.zip <https://osf.io/3xfb8/?action=download&version=1>`_
 directory (455 MB), which contains some example preprocessed data,